Blessed Miguel Agustín Pro

 (January 13, 1891 – November 23, 1927)

 Blessed Miguel Agustín Pro’s Story

 He and his brother Roberto were arrested on trumped-up charges of attempting to assassinate Mexico’s president.
-Roberto was spared but Miguel was sentenced to face a firing squad on November 23, 1927.
+Roberto was spared, but Miguel was sentenced to face a firing squad on November 23, 1927.
 His funeral became a public demonstration of faith.
-He was beatified in 1988.
+Miguel Pro was beatified in 1988.

 When Fr.
 Miguel Pro was executed in 1927, no one could have predicted that 52 years later the bishop of Rome would visit Mexico, be welcomed by its president, and celebrate open-air Masses before thousands of people.
 Pope John Paul II made additional trips to Mexico in 1990, 1993, 1999, and 2002.
 Those who outlawed the Catholic Church in Mexico did not count on the deeply rooted faith of its people, and the willingness of many of them, like Miguel Pro, to die as martyrs.